 Member of the Moment

-CNSA would like to introduce the member of the moment Belinda Zielony (NSW).
+CNSA would like to introduce the Member of the Moment Regina Kendall (VIC)

 Where do you work?